GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/GENERAL_GUIDANCE_ON_MODEL_SETUP.md

 ### Compare the high-resolution hazard model results with the offshore PTHA in  `analysis/max_stage_at_a_point`
 * They should agree quite well in deep water far from the coast
-  * i.e. Sites at which differences between the offshore PTHA solver and the high resolution model are not important.
+  * i.e. Sites at which differences between the offshore PTHA hydrodynamic model and the high resolution model are not important.
 * This can help to show that you've simulated enough scenarios at high resolution, and haven't made other calculation blunders.
 * Some differences are expected
   * The Monte Carlo method implies some variability in the high-resolution solution.
   * There are fundamental differences in the hydrodynamics
-    * The offshore PTHA solver uses the linear shallow water equations, without any friction, on a 1 arcmin grid.
+    * The offshore PTHA uses the linear shallow water equations, without any friction, on a 1 arcmin grid.
     * The nonlinear model is expected to deviate from this at sites where:
       * Nonlinearity matters (typically shallow sites, or sites that are affected by waves from shallow sites).
       * The improved elevation data or resolution have an important effect.